Skip to main content

 The available operators vary depending on context.
 For example, a field using a string data type like description does not include greater than or less than operators, which are only applicable for numeric values.

-Double quotes are only required when a value contains a space.
+Double quotes (or single quotes, as either is acceptable) are only required when a value contains a space.
 In the UI, you do not have to include double quotes around field names (this is done for you programmatically).
 In the following examples, double quotes are added to all field names with spaces for clarity.

 Example 1.
 Simple queries